nseniak/opwatch/doc/overview.md

 global statistics and alerts.

 Distributed pipelines are created using the `send` and `receive` processors.
-The `send` processor sends whatever input it receives to another Opwatch process using the http protocol.
-The `receive` processor listens for any incoming input on Opwatch's http port.
+The `send` processor sends whatever input it receives to another Opwatch process using the HTTP protocol.
+The `receive` processor listens for any incoming input on Opwatch's HTTP port.

 For example, assume you have two machines named `host1` and `host2`.
 The following code running on `host1` sends any log file line that contains the ERROR keyword to an Opwatch endpoint called `logError` on `host2`: